AckeeCZ/fuqu/README.md

 ```

 ## Debugging
-Pubsub implementation allows debug mode with debug logs, you need to set `NODE_DEBUG` variable to `fuqu_pubsub`.
+Pubsub implementation allows debug mode with debug logs, you need to set `NODE_DEBUG` variable to `fuqu`.

 ## License